Talento90/prsls-hl/05_Cognito 101/README.md

 <details>
 <summary><b>Deploy the project</b></summary><p>

-1. Run `npm run sls -- deploy` to deploy the new resources.
+1. Run `npx sls deploy` to deploy the new resources.
 After the deployment finishes, you should see the new Cognito User Pool that you added via CloudFormation.

 ![](/images/mod05-014.png)